nus-cs2113-AY2122S1/tp/docs/UserGuide.md

      | Timer will start once you entered "start":
   start
      | Lorem Ipsum is simply dummy text of the printing and
+  Lorem Ipsum is simply dummy text of the printing and
+     | Timer's Up!
   ```

+    **Exceeding Time:**
+    When you are at the last sentence.
+Even though Timer is up, the game will wait
+    until you finish the last sentence to terminate.
+You will be informed of the exceeding time,
+    and it will count towards your game summary.

 #### Optional arguments
 * SET_CONTENT `-c`: allows user to set input content before game starts.
 * START_NOW `-sn`: allows timer to start immediately without the "start timer" prompt.
-* GAME_LIMIT: integer that sets the word/time limit of the game
+* GAME_LIMIT: a positive integer that sets the word/time limit of the game
  without the "enter limit" prompt.
   > **NOTE**:
   > if you want to specify GAME_LIMIT, it needs to be right after the GAME_MODE argument.